-Loaded with veggies, cheese and nuts, egg muffins can be eaten warm out of the oven or reheated in the microwave.
+Loaded with veggies, cheese, and nuts, egg muffins can be eaten warm out of the oven or reheated in the microwave.
 With this make-ahead meal, you can get several breakfasts and have only one pan to wash.
 Store extra muffins in a baggie or food storage container in the refrigerator or freezer.
 Reheat them in the microwave for one minute if refrigerated, two to three if frozen.

 This recipe comes from an amazing young cook, 16-year-old Grace Mosher in Kansas.
 She and her grandmother, Marylin Warner, have come up with clever variations to some of my recipes.
 When Grace wanted to make Parmesan Dijon Potatoes, they didn’t have enough potatoes to feed a larger group, so they added baby carrots and diced bell peppers.
 Marylin thought Lavender Pepper Steak with Blue Cheese Sauce sounded good, but they didn’t have beef fillets on hand.
 Grace suggested using chicken instead.
 I love it when people take a recipe and make it their own.
-With Grace’s talent for doing this as such a young age, I fully expect to see her win one of these competitive cooking shows some day.
+With Grace’s talent for doing this at such a young age, I fully expect to see her win one of these competitive cooking shows someday.

 At a recent gathering, Marylin served egg muffins using a keto recipe Grace had adapted.
 Everyone who tasted them wanted the recipe.
 I made some right away, and now I’m sharing the recipe with you.
 Thanks, Grace!

 Egg muffins are easy to modify with your favorite veggies, from asparagus to zucchini.
 If you prefer a different cheese, go for it.
 You could also add cooked bacon, sausage, ham, salmon, or chicken.
-The nuts could be left out altogether, but I think the walnuts and pumpkins seeds are what sets these egg muffins apart and makes them so tasty.
+The nuts could be left out altogether, but I think the walnuts and pumpkins seeds are what sets these egg muffins apart and make them so tasty.

 I’ve made them with kale and broccoli.
 I admit to a slight preference for kale, but they were both tasty.
 Next time I make sautéed asparagus, I’m going to make extra and save the leftovers for egg muffins.
 My guess is that certain veggies — asparagus, mushrooms, and a few others — would be better if cooked prior to using them in this recipe.
 Let me know if you prove or disprove my theory.